ardydedase/cookiecutter-express-react-ssr/README.md

 ## What's included
 - Use Express and React.js
 - Uses webpack and babel for bundling and transpiling.
+- Handlebars for templating.
+- `node-config` to load configuration files.
+- Jest for testing.
 - Go live with a Continuous Deployment Pipeline using GitHub and Render's Infrastructure as Code.
 A sample IaC file [can be found here]({{cookiecutter.project_slug}}/render.yaml).
-- Express Node.js web framework.
-- `node-config` to load configuration files.
-- Jest for testing.

 ## What's NOT included
 - Custom CSS setup.
 Relies on bootstrap v4.